demisto/content/Packs/Securonix/Integrations/Securonix/README.md

 2. If the `query` arguments contain the special characters, then check and follow the below steps:
    1. Use the XSOAR automation browser to run the command.
    2. Don't add the extra backslashes for the `*`, `?` and `\` characters.
 This is handled by the command itself.
 Before upgrading, revert any temporary backslash solutions that may have been provided.
-3. If the `Securonix Violation Spotter Query` incident field is used as a `query` argument, then also pass the `policy_type` argument.
+3. If the `Securonix Policy Type` incident field is one of these (Land Speed, DIRECTIVE, BEACONING, TIER2) then try to execute command again with the additional '`policy_type`' argument.
 The value for the `policy_type` argument should be the same as the value for the `Securonix Policy Type` incident field.

 ### The `securonix-list-activity-data` command not returning the activity data